Fly-and-Ride Packing Essentials

 Klim Dakar Pro Gloves

-Lightweight and comfortable, Klim’s Dakar Pro gloves are always in my bag.
-I might opt for a heavier glove if the weather is going to be very cold, but I still always pack these with me.
+Lightweight and comfortable, Klim’s Dakar Pro gloves are always in the bag.
+You might opt for a heavier glove if the weather is going to be very cold.

 $70